British concession in Tianjin: Media

 While the missionaries and Chinese in the concessions promoted education, newspapers and magazines founded by foreigners had also emerged, most of which were located in the British and French concessions.
-On November 6, 1886, the British-German Gustav Detring founded Tianjin's first newspaper, the China Times, in the British Concession of Tianjin.
+On November 6, 1886, the British-German Gustav Detring founded Tianjin's first newspaper, the China Times, in the British concession in Tianjin.
 This newspaper was originally an English weekly, and its contributors were mostly missionaries proficient in Chinese culture.
 The most distinctive feature was that it specialized in translating and publishing Chinese news, Shangyu, and "any other Chinese newspapers."
 The newspaper was called "the best newspaper in the Far East" at the time.
 In March 1894, the British architect William Bellingham founded the Peking and Tientsin Times with the support of the Tianjin British Municipal Council.
 It was suspended until the outbreak of the Pacific War in 1941.

 By the 1930s, foreigners had established more than 40 kinds of newspapers in Tianjin, most of which were run in the British and French concessions and had missionary backgrounds.
 While spreading the news, these newspapers and magazines also played a role in educating the Tianjin populace.
 From the end of the 19th century to the beginning of the 20th century, as all social strata gradually realized the importance of enlightenment, a large number of newspaper reading offices appeared for citizens to read newspapers, magazines, and books for free.
 By the early 1930s, there were nearly 30 Chinese and foreign news agencies in Tianjin, distributing more than 30 types of newspapers, with a total circulation of more than 290,000 copies and a local distribution of 187,000 copies.
 Numerous tabloids were produced as well.

 Sports

 After the establishment of the Tianjin Concession, with the continuous arrival of British expatriates, various modern sports activities were first widely carried out in the concession.
 Various sports clubs were established in Tianjin.
 The earliest public stadium in Tianjin was constructed.
 In the early 20th century, the concession became the center of modern sports in Tianjin.

 In 1862, the Tianjin Jockey Club was established and held the horse racing tournament in Tianjin.
-The Tianjin Jockey Club also became the earliest sports club in the British Concession of Tianjin.
+The Tianjin Jockey Club also became the earliest sports club in the British concession in Tianjin.
 In terms of sports venues, a public stadium commonly known as the "British Stadium" was established in the concession in January 1895 via fund-raising.
 In 1926, the Minyuan Stadium was completed and a number of large-scale events were held.